open-rmf/rmf_demos/rmf_demos_panel/README.md

 ## Run Sample Tasks

 **Submit a list of tasks***
-On the right side column of the web UI, users are able to select a file which consists of a list of
+On the right side column of the panel, users are able to select a file which consists of a list of
 tasks.
 Example. for office world, load `rmf_demos_tasks/rmf_demos_tasks/office_tasks.json`.
 Once the tasks are populated in the box, hit submit!